yasufum/spp-tmp/docs/guides/spp_vf/design.rst

 which of table is referred
 if TPID (Tag Protocol Indetifier) is included in a packet and equals to 0x8100 as defined in IEEE 802.1Q standard.
+Classifier does not start forwarding until when at least one rx and two tx are added.

 .. _spp_vf_design_spp_mirror: